Ecommerce SEO Audit: A Complete Step-by-Step Guide (2026)

 Common Ecommerce SEO Audit Mistakes to Avoid

-By avoiding these problems and making sure that audits are productive, the real potential of your ecommerce SEO improvements will be maximized.
+Common ecommerce SEO audit mistakes usually happen when teams rely on tool scores without validating the underlying URLs, templates, and business impact.
+By avoiding these problems and making audits more precise, the real potential of your ecommerce SEO improvements will be easier to prioritize and measure.

 • Ignoring category pages, even though they often generate the highest organic traffic